KenWeTech/Book-to-CBZ-Converter/README.md

 This script takes your eBook file (ePUB or PDF) as input and prepares it for CBZ creation.

 * **ePUB Handling:** When processing ePUB files, this script utilizes **Calibre** for robust format handling and relies on its `ebook-convert` tool to transform the ePUB into a PDF.
 It prioritizes metadata from the **OPF** file over the PDF since it often contains more comprehensive information.
 The script also modifies the font size within the ePUB before conversion.
-* **PDF Handling:** For PDF files, the script extracts available metadata if none was created from the OPF file.
+* **PDF Handling:** For PDF files, the script extracts available metadata if none was created from the OPF file or if one isn't available.
 It also attempts to extract the **Table of Contents (TOC)** embedded in the PDF to identify chapter boundaries for potential splitting in the next stage.
 * **Intermediate Data:** The script processes the book information, including chapter boundaries (if found), and stores it in **two JSON files** (`.chapters.json` and `metadata.json`).
 These files act as a bridge, holding the necessary data for the CBZ creation script.

 #### b.
 CBZ Creation (`p2_create_cbz.py`)